MicrosoftDocs/SupportArticles-docs/support/sql/tools/sqliosim-utility-simulate-activity-disk-subsystem-linux.md

     apt-get install mssql-server-sqliosim
     ```

-## Running SQLIOSim tool as non-root user across all distributions
+## Run SQLIOSim tool as a non-root user across all distributions

 Non-root users can't install SQLIOSim but can run it.
 To run SQLIOSim, add the non-root user to the "sqliosim" group.